-If $x$ is a closed point of $X,$ then $X_{(x)}$ denotes the Henselization of $X$ with at $x$ (cf.~\cite{Laumon},~Section~0.4).
+If $x$ is a closed point of $X,$ then $X_{(x)}$ denotes the Henselization of $X$ at $x$ (cf.~\cite{Laumon},~Section~0.4).
 By the work of Laumon (\cite{Laumon}, Thm.
-3.2.1.1), the epsilon constant decomposes into a product of local epsilon factors, depending on a nontrivial meromorphic differential $1$-form $\omega$ on $X,$ as follows:
+3.2.1.1), the epsilon constant decomposes into a product of local epsilon constants, depending on a nontrivial meromorphic differential $1$-form $\omega$ on $X,$ as follows: